r-spacex/SpaceX-API/README.md

 ## Technical Details
 * API is using [Sinatra](http://www.sinatrarb.com/) as a framework in Ruby
-* Launch data is implemented in MariaDB
+* Launch, Capsule, and Core data implemented in MariaDB
-* Static data is stored as JSON
+* Vehicle, Launchpad, and Company data is stored directly in JSON
 * API is deployed on [Heroku](https://www.heroku.com/)
 * This repo deploys to a staging server first, so the production server might be a few commits behind, this allows testing, and preserves stability